pet insurance logo outlineCare

 Zucchini is sometimes used by some dry kibble manufacturers.

-Although zucchini isn’t a common ingredient in dog food, perhaps in part to it being a very seasonal vegetable that’s expensive for much of the year, it is found in a few dog foods.
-Some quick web research yielded us around 30 dog food varieties that include zucchini.
+Although zucchini isn’t a common ingredient in dog food, perhaps in part because it is a seasonal vegetable that’s expensive for much of the year, it is found in a few dog foods.
+Some quick web research yielded around 30 dog food varieties that include zucchini.

-Some of the brands that use Zucchini in their formulas include Canidae and Orijen.
+Some brands that use zucchini in their formulas include Canidae and Orijen.
 These are both brands we’ve compared and reviewed in the past.
-If you’d like a dry food that includes Zucchini, you fan find it in Orijen’s Six Fish formula which we recommend for Golden Retrievers and also recommend for German Shepherds.
-Canidae also has formulas that include Zucchini as an ingredient, and Canidae makes some of our favorite recipes for Larger puppies as well as for smaller breeds.
+If you’d like a dry food that includes zucchini, you can find it in Orijen’s Six Fish formula, which we recommend for Golden Retrievers and also for German Shepherds.
+Canidae also has formulas that include zucchini as an ingredient, and Canidae makes some of our favorite recipes for larger puppies as well as for smaller breeds.

-Zucchinis are a common constituent of ‘biologically appropriate’ style dog foods- those that market themselves as being better for your dog because they are more similar to what a wolf would eat.
-They’re a much less common ingredient in dry kibble, and they are least common in canned dog food.
+Zucchinis are a common constituent of “biologically appropriate” style dog foods- those that market themselves as being better for your dog because they are more similar to the natural diet a wolf would eat.
+They’re a much less common ingredient in dry kibble, and they are the least common in canned dog food.
 They’re probably added for their nutrient profile, as zucchinis have lots of vitamins and minerals that may be hard to find elsewhere.

 Zucchini: Raw vs. Cooked